Mexico: Biodiversity

 Mexico ranks fourth in the world in biodiversity and is one of the 17 megadiverse countries.
 With over 200,000 species, Mexico is home of 10–12% of the world's biodiversity.
 Mexico ranks first in biodiversity in reptiles with 707 known species, second in mammals with 438 species, fourth in amphibians with 290 species, and fourth in flora, with 26,000 species.
 Mexico is also considered the second country in the world in ecosystems and fourth in overall species.
 About 2,500 species are protected by Mexican legislation.

 In 2002, Mexico had the second fastest rate of deforestation in the world, second only to Brazil.
 It had a 2019 Forest Landscape Integrity Index mean score of 6.82/10, ranking it 63rd globally out of 172 countries.
-According to SGI there is Deforestation and soil erosion especially in rural areas of Mexico.
+There is Deforestation and soil erosion, especially in rural areas of Mexico.
 In the 2022 report it was noted environmental protection laws have improved in major cities but remain unenforced or unregulated in rural regions.